-Boyd (2011) claims that social network users see these as spaces where they may initiate and maintain social relationships with friends and acquaintances, flirt with friends of friends, and create romantic relationships.
+Boyd (2011) claims that social network users see these as spaces where they may initiate and maintain social relationships with friends and acquaintances, flirt with friends of friends and create romantic relationships.
 Alternatively, they may establish business relationships or discuss social and political issues.
-The users’ motivation is to share information with those who are interested (as well as with those who are not), and especially to see and be seen.
-Young & Radar (2016) also discuss the social benefits associated with sharing information on social network sites, among them enlarging one's social capital and enhancing one's perception of social support.
-Perceived group-significance describes the subjective ways in which online groups are been perceived or experienced by their users.
-As Granit and Nathan (2000) have noted, each user can create a different personal narrative of his own as a result of the uses and experiences of the online group.
+The user’s motivation is to share information with those who are interested (as well as with those who are not), and especially to see and be seen.
+Young and Radar (2016) also discuss the social benefits associated with sharing information on social network sites, such as increasing social capital and enhancing the perception of social support.
+Perceived group-significance (PGS) describes the subjective ways in which online groups are perceived or experienced by their users.
+As Granit and Nathan (2000) have noted, each user can create a different personal narrative of their own as a result of the uses and experiences of the online group.

 Perceptions of the online audience

-Actively participating in social network sites usually means 'performing' (in Goffman's words, 1959) in front of an unfamiliar audience.
-During the last few years, we have witnessed the flourish of studies that wish to understand what Litt (2012) calls the "Imagined audience" in the context of social media, defining it as "The mental conceptualization of the people with whom we are communicating" (p.
-331).
-In a more recent study, Litt and Hargittai (2016) distinguish between an abstract and a target imagined audience and assume that most people have multiple imagined audiences, which might change from one post to the other.
-According to the authors, the imagined audience would be the users' default when they wish to experience self-expression, while the target imagined audience would be used mainly when users wish to get the attention of a specific group of people.
-Most scholars in this field analyze users of certain social media, and their perceptions of their potential audiences (see, for example, Marwick & boyd, 2010 on Twitter; Brake, 2012, on blogs, Jung & Radar, 2016, on Facebook), but almost no study has yet examined imagined audiences within the realm of closed women's' groups on Facebook.
+Actively participating in social network sites usually entails ‘performing’ (in Goffman’s words, 1959) in front of an unfamiliar audience.
+Over the past few years, we have witnessed a flourish of studies that strive to understand what Litt (2012: p.
+331) calls the ‘imagined audience’ in the context of social media, defining it as ‘the mental conceptualization of the people with whom we are communicating.’
+In a more recent study, Litt and Hargittai (2016) distinguish between an abstract, and a target imagined, audience and assume that when posting, most people have multiple imagined audiences that may vary from one post to the other.
+According to Litt and Hargittai, the imagined audience would be the user’s default when they wish to experience self-expression, while the target imagined audience would be employed when they wish to draw the attention of a specific group of people.
+Most scholars in this field analyze users of certain social media and their perceptions of their potential audiences (see, for example, Marwick and Boyd, 2010, on Twitter; Brake, 2012, on blogs; Jung and Radar, 2016, on FB), however, to the best of our knowledge, the research on imagined audiences within the realm of closed women’s’ groups on FB is scant.

 Self-disclosure